Covid bereaved families 'sickened' over No 10 Christmas party

 But the Covid restrictions operating at the time banned such events.

-Boris Johnson - who was not at the event - says no Covid rules were broken, but No 10 has refused to explain how party-goers complied.
+Boris Johnson - who was not at the party - said no Covid rules were broken, but No 10 has refused to explain how party-goers complied.

+Labour leader Sir Keir Starmer said it was "one rule for them and another rule for everybody else", adding that it "sends completely the wrong message" to the public.

 The Covid-19 Bereaved Families for Justice group have called for an apology from Mr Johnson.